 no flood control

 Congress did not authorize flood control as a purpose and the dams were not designed for it.
 They are “run of the river” dams, meaning they were not built to store water.
-Due to sediment build up, Lower Granite Dam actually creates a flood risk to Lewiston, Idaho.
+Due to sediment build up, Lower Granite Dam actually creates a flood risk to Lewiston, Idaho and requires conveyance dredging to mitigate this risk.

 The rapidly rising costs of maintaining the lower Snake River system are presenting significant challenges to the federal agencies that manage the dams.
 The cost of mitigation hatcheries for lost Snake River stocks is rising a rate of 5 percent annually, and turbine rehabilitation over the next 15 years will require at least $775 million in today’s dollars.
 A growing set of cost indicators suggest the government can’t continue propping up the system.